gtech-mulearn/Top-100-Coders/profile/rineezahmedn@mulearn.md

 > I'm Rineez, from Thiruvananthapuram.
 I'm co-founder & CTO of Livares Technologies Pvt.
 Ltd. I have been working in the software development industry for the last **14 years**.
 > I have worked with PHP, Java, C# and Javascript along with many other programming languages.
+> In free time I do Karate and Cycling

 ### Portfolio Highlights
 [My Resume](https://app.enhancv.com/share/ad6562b1/?utm_medium=growth&utm_campaign=share-resume&utm_source=dynamic)